 After you have completed the Cemetery Survey Form, you may apply for a grant to digitize the sexton burial records, including names, dates of death, etc. Cities, counties, cemetery districts, private cemeteries, and others with a vested interest in cemeteries may apply for matching grants to conduct this phase.
 The maximum grant per project is $5,000.
 See the requirements for contractors or consultants who may be hired to assist with the project.

-Final products from Phase 2 may include:
+Final products from the grant may include:

 - A database of all the burials in the cemetery.
 This database will be kept and maintained at the local level (usually by whomever is responsible for cemetery records).
 In addition, cemetery will upload the data to the statewide Utah Burials Database.

 - A computerized GIS map of the cemetery.
 A GIS (Geographic Information Systems) map, linked to the local database, makes locating and tracking information about burials and plot ownership much easier.
 Many communities have found a GIS system to be well worth the expense of creating it.